 What Is A Counselor?

 A counselor is a mental health professional who is trained and licensed to work with people seeking mental health assistance.
 There are many different types of counselors, but the most common designation is that of a Licensed Professional Counselor (LPC), or a Licensed Mental Health Counselor (LMHC).
 These two designations are typically used interchangeably, though some state licensing boards will have separate qualifications for each.

 A counselor, either an LPC or LMHC, practices counseling, which his essentially a form of guidance that allows patients to improve their mindsets, habits, and outlooks, to mitigate feelings of depression, anxiety, fear, or anger.
 Counselors can treat a host of disorders and general symptoms and are qualified to intervene in mood disorders (depressive disorders, for instance), personality disorders (such as Narcissistic Personality Disorder), and addictive disorders (such as alcohol dependence).
-While it may seem as though these issues all require a psychiatrist or psychologists, many counselors successfully treat these concerns through talk therapy, by walking through the issues at hand, reframing them, and teaching their clients how to adopt new patterns of thinking.
+While it may seem as though these issues all require a psychiatrist or psychologist, many counselors successfully treat these concerns through talk therapy, by walking through the issues at hand, reframing them, and teaching their clients how to adopt new patterns of thinking.

 Are Counselors And Therapists The Same?